Cheats (band): Before the Babies

 In 2017, Cheats went on a tour of the US with the band Sandwich and also performed at the Clockenflap Festival in Hong Kong.
-On December 8, 2017 they released their second album Before the Babies, which had been delayed twice.
+On December 8, 2017, they released their second album Before the Babies, which had been delayed twice.
 The title of the album came from the announcement that Jim and Saab were expecting twins.

 In 2019, Cheats released an unofficial EP, Ultramilk.
-A third album was set for release on March 2020, but due to the COVID-19 pandemic, the album was scrapped.
+A third album was set for release in March 2020, but due to the COVID-19 pandemic, the album was scrapped.
 Still, they were able to release new music, as they collaborated with Buendia once again on the single "Plunder My Heart".
 They also performed at the digital ASEAN Music Showcase Festival.

 Island Records and Houseplants

 In 2021, Cheats released their first Tagalog single, "Tawid", with a music video shot during the pandemic.
 Later that year, they signed with under MCA Music thru sublabel Island Records Philippines.
 On October 27, 2021, they released their first single for their third album "Hakbang".
 Originally written in English during the pandemic, it was later translated to Tagalog.
 The single also came with a black and white music video that starred Piolo Pascual.
 Another single was released before the album, "Kapit", which was a homage to the Manila Sound movement of the 1970s.
-On November 11 2022, they released their third album (and first under Island Records) Houseplants.
+On November 11, 2022, they released their third album (and first under Island Records) Houseplants.
 This album focused on the feelings of security and anxiety and also included the songs "Milk" and "Machine Jr." from the Ultramilk EP.

 Cheats celebrated their 10-year anniversary in a concert in Makati in 2024.
 They also performed at the Linya-Linya Land festival that year.